Kalaw Super Travel Guide

 Contact: firstname.lastname@example.org / 09 428312678

-If you want the absolute cheapest prices around, Ever Smile, Sam's Trekking, and Golden Lily are the ones rushing to the bottom.
+If you want the absolute cheapest prices around, Ever Smile, Sam's Trekking, and Golden Lily are the ones rushing to the bottom of the barrel.
 Groups can be as large as 16-20!
 Insanity.

 The Best Kalaw Sunrise and Sunset Spots